-Within the Kingston area, Frontenac Community Behaviour Services, an agency external to CSC, provides assessment and treatment services to sex offenders, including court assessments and services provided under contract to provincial and federal correctional systems, and to selfreferred individuals with problems related to sexual deviance.
+Frontenac Behaviour Services:

 This placement provides an opportunity to be involved in risk assessments and treatment programs for sex offenders who are in the community prior to sentencing and following their release from custody.
 Working in the community involves liaising with a range of referral sources that include corrections, the courts, and child welfare agencies.
 Interns will be involved in the provision of both assessment and treatment services.
 Risk assessments are generally completed for correctional services in the community as well as the Criminal Court (e.g., for sentencing purposes) and Family Court (e.g., for child custody and access purposes).
 Interns will gain experience in interviewing, conducting phallometric assessments of sexual preferences, scoring risk scales, and writing reports.
 Treatment is provided to those on probation or parole and is primarily conducted in a group format, with some individual treatment for offenders who may not be suitable for a group.
 Interns can expect to work with clients from the age of 12 and older, although most will be adults.
 Most offenders are male, although some female offenders are seen from time to time.